rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     Threshold veto : 80.00 + 0.00x ; percentile:  90.5
     ...

 On the *Costs* criterion, 9.5% of the performance differences are considered insignificant and 14.3% below the preference discrimination threshold (lines 6-7).
 On the qualitative *Working Comfort* criterion, we observe again 9.5% of insignificant performance differences (line 11).
 Due to the imprecision in the subjective grading, we notice here 28.6% of performance differences below the preference discrimination threshold (Line 12).
-Furthermore, 100.0 - 90.5 = 9.5% of the performance differences are judged *considerably large* (Line 13); 80% and more of satisfaction differences triggering in fact a veto situation.
+Furthermore, 100.0 - 90.5 = 9.5% of the performance differences are judged *considerably large* (Line 13); 80% and more of satisfaction differences triggering in fact an outranking polarisation.
 Same information is available for all the other criteria.

 A colorful comparison of all the performances is shown on :numref:`officeChoiceHeatmap` by the **heatmap** statistics, illustrating the respective quantile class of each performance.
 As the set of potential alternatives is tiny, we choose here a classification into performance quintiles.